zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

   1. Easy, just submit a Pull Request back to us.
 We'll take a look ASAP and get your change merged and deployed.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/learn-deploy-on-day-one' title='Your first deployment'>Your first deployment</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/learn-deploy-on-day-one'>Deploy Your Profile Page</a> on Learn.co and start learning to code for free.</p>